Gowtham007007/Week-1_RISC-V_Tapeout/Day_4/README.md

 ```
 ## Waveform of RTL Code Simulation of Bad Mux :

+- This shows the **behavior of the original RTL MUX**.
+- Output `y` is computed based on **ideal combinational logic**.
+- No real gate delays are considered here. ⚡️

+**Observations:**
+- Logic appears correct in all test cases. ✅
+- Immediate update of output based on `sel` input.
+- Helps verify functional correctness of RTL before synthesis.

 ![bad_mux](https://github.com/Gowtham007007/Week-1_RISC-V_Tapeout/blob/main/Day_4/Images/bad_mux_wave.png)

 ---
 ## Netlist Code Generated for Bad Mux :

+- This waveform shows **post-synthesis behavior** of the Bad MUX.
+- Realistic **gate delays** from synthesis tools are included (SDF annotated). ⏱️
+- Output `y` may **not match the RTL simulation** due to issues like:
+  - Missing sensitivity list 🕵️‍♂️
+  - Wrong blocking vs non-blocking assignment 🔄

+**Observations:**
+- Timing differences may appear in waveform. ⚠️
+- Some outputs may lag or be incorrect in edge cases.
+- Highlights **why synthesis-simulation mismatch occurs**.

 ![bad_mux](https://github.com/Gowtham007007/Week-1_RISC-V_Tapeout/blob/main/Day_4/Images/bad_mux_net_code.png)

 ---
 ## Netlist Simulation of Bad Mux :

 Perform GLS on the `bad_mux`.
 Expect simulation mismatches or warnings due to above issues.